 You may need to use IRS Form 4137 to calculateany additional tax you may owe on unreported tip income.

-If you work in an industry where it’s customary to receive a portion of your income from customer tips, you still need to pay Social Security and Medicare taxes on those earnings.
-However, it’s only possible to pay these taxes during the year if you report your tip income to your employer.
+If you work in an industry where it’s customary to receive a portion of your income from customer tips, you need to pay Social Security and Medicare taxes on those earnings in addition to any hourly wages that you receive.
+However, you will need to report your tip income to your employer to have these taxes withheld from your paycheck.
 If you don’t, you may need to use IRS Form 4137 to calculate the additional tax you owe on the unreported tip income.

 Tip taxation basics

-Taxpayers who regularly receive tips at work also receive hourly wages from their employers.
-Your employer will withhold income, Social Security and Medicare taxes from your wages, but calculates the amount to withhold based on your total earnings, which includes your tip income—not just wages.
-However, if your tip income is substantial, the wages your employer pays you may be insufficient to cover your taxes, and it may be necessary to give them a portion of your tips to pay the difference.
+Taxpayers who regularly receive tips at work generally also receive hourly wages from their employers.
+Your employer will withhold Social Security and Medicare taxes from your wages and perhaps federal and state taxes depending on how you completed your Form W-4, Employee's Withholding Allowance Certificate.
+The amount that gets withheld is based on your hourly wages and the amount of tip income that you report.
+However, if your tip income is substantial, paycheck may be insufficient to cover your taxes, and it may be necessary to give them a portion of your tips to pay the difference.

 Reporting your tips

-However, failing to report all tip income doesn’t excuse you from reporting it on your tax return.
+However, failing to report all tip income to your employer doesn’t excuse you from reporting it on your tax return.
 In this case, not only must you pay income tax on these earnings, you also need to calculate the Social Security and Medicare taxes you owe using Form 4137.

 When you receive a W-2 from your employer, it reports your hourly wages and the tips you actually report, or sometimes, tips that have been allocated to you—see below.
 At the end of the year, the difference between the amounts reported in box 1 of your W-2 and the income you actually earn when including your unreported tips is the amount you need to report on Form 4137.